Digital advancements have done wonders for democracy, but they’re not without their issues too.

-This is mostly because issues with democratic representation extend far beyond the online engagement sphere into the structural inequalities in society itself.
-Groups that are typically underrepresented in consultation reports are typically underrepresented across the board: people on low incomes, ethnic minorities, people with disabilities, and so on.
+One of the key obstacles to solving the digital divide in democratic representation is that it extends far beyond the online engagement sphere into the structural inequalities in society itself.
+Groups that are typically underrepresented in consultation reports are typically underrepresented across the board.

 Short of making sweeping structural changes to the way society operates, the issue of representation will always be present within pretty much any democratic function (voting and other in-person processes aren’t exempt from these issues).